 It was very quiet when I visited the Ordination Hall so the atmosphere felt different than at the other temples.
 With guardians and beautifully shaped trees on each side, the entrance is stunning.

 There were hardly any visitors inside.
-A man was working on a statue, and I enjoyed watching his attention to details to make it look as shiny and clean as possible.
+A man was working on a statue, and I enjoyed watching his attention to detail to make it look as shiny and clean as possible.

 It cost 50 baht to enter Wat Arun.
 A boat goes across the river from Wat Pho to Wat Arun for 4 baht.